Biographies

 First Try at Business

 When Richard was eleven, he decided to start his own business.
-Together with his childhood friend, Nik Powell, they started breeding budgerigars venture.
+Together with his childhood friend, Nik Powell, they began a breeding budgerigars venture.
 That was a true bonanza.
-Richard’s father built an aviary for them, and the budgerigars began multiplying quicker than the young entrepreneurs could sell them.
-By the end of school holidays, Richard and Nik managed to sell many birds to the local children.
-Soon, they went back off to boarding school, and Richard’s parents had to take care of them.
-Later his mother wrote him a letter informing that rats had eaten some birds.
-As for the rest, she just opened a cage and let them go, because budgerigars were too loud.
-Richard was not disappointed, on the contrary, he was jubilant as it was his truly professional job.
+Richard’s father built an aviary for them, and the budgerigars multiplied quicker than the young entrepreneurs could sell them.
+By the end of the school holidays, Richard and Nik managed to sell many birds to the local children.
+Soon, they returned to boarding school, and Richard’s parents had to take care of them.
+Later, his mother wrote him a letter informing him that rats had eaten some birds.
+As for the rest, she opened a cage and let them go because budgerigars were too loud.
+Richard was not disappointed but was jubilant as it was his professional job.

 Business opportunities are like buses, there's always another one coming. – Richard Branson Click To Tweet

-Branson’s decided to try his hand at Christmas tree venture.
-When Richard and Nik were at home during the Easter holidays, they furrowed the ground, planted the 400 seeds and were looking forward to selling them on Christmas Eve.
-They expected the trees to have grown to six feet by the Christmas after next, and they would be able to sell them for £2 each making £800 in total.
+Branson decided to try his hand at a Christmas tree venture.
+When Richard and Nik were home during the Easter holidays, they furrowed the ground, planted the 400 seeds, and looked forward to selling them on Christmas Eve.
+They expected the trees to have grown to six feet by the Christmas after next, and they could sell them for £2 each, making £800 in total.
 However, rabbits ate all the tree seedlings.
 They took revenge and shot down many rabbits by selling them to the local butcher for a shilling each.
 However, they did not make £800 as they had initially planned.

 The Student Magazine

-Jonathan Holland-Gems and Richard were put off by the amounts of pointless rules and regulations at Stowe School.
-There were compulsory Sunday church attendances, there was the Combined Cadet Force where boys dressed up as soldiers and marched around the school with rifles, and there was the ancient practice of “fagging” which involved older students bullying young freshmen into doing various dirty chores for them.
-In 1966, the pair came up with several ideas on how to improve the school.
+The pointless rules and regulations at Stowe School put off Jonathan Holland-Gems and Richard.
+There were compulsory Sunday church attendances, there was the Combined Cadet Force, where boys dressed up as soldiers and marched around the school with rifles, and there was the ancient practice of “fagging” which involved older students bullying young first-year students into doing various dirty chores for them.
+In 1966, the pair devised several ideas to improve the school.

 Stowe School encouraged students to participate in running the school.
-They began writing to the headmaster and speaking out against the mandatory attendance of sports events, and trying to reorganize the system of school meals.
+They began writing to the headmaster, speaking out against the mandatory attendance of sports events, and trying to reorganize the system of school meals.
 The school director suggested that they publish their opinions in The Stoic, the school magazine.
-Richard and Johnny believed that the ideas were too revolutionary and they needed to set up an alternative magazine if they were to campaign against fagging, compulsory church and sports games, corporal punishment, and the study of Latin.
+Richard and Johnny believed that the ideas were too revolutionary, and they needed to set up an alternative magazine to campaign against fagging, compulsory church and sports games, corporal punishment, and the study of Latin.

 They settled on the name “Student and promptly got to work on writing up all the possible contributors and advertisers.
 Richard had set up an office in his school study and made all the telephone calls from a call box.
-He discovered that if he called the operator and told her that the machine took his money without making the call, he would get free calls.
-Another thing that helped was that the operator sounded like his secretary when she called people up saying “I have Mr. Branson for you.
+He discovered he would get free calls if he called the operator and told her the machine took his money without making the call.
+Another thing that helped was that the operator sounded like his secretary when she called people, saying, “I have Mr. Branson for you.

 High School Dropout

-Richard dropped every subject at school except for ancient history, devoting all of his time to Student magazine.
-By this time, Robert and Johnny were frequently taking the train to London and interviewing people.
-Richard left Stowe School when he was almost seventeen, after cheating on the final history test.
-The headmaster’s parting words were “Congratulations, Branson.
-I predict that you will either go to prison or become a millionaire.”
+Richard dropped every subject at school except ancient history, devoting all his time to Student magazine.
+By then, Robert and Johnny frequently took the train to London and interviewed people.
+Richard left Stowe School at almost seventeen after cheating on the final history test.
+The headmaster’s parting words were, “Congratulations, Branson.
+I predict you will either go to prison or become a millionaire.”
 He later wrote Richard a letter of congratulations upon the release of the first issue of Student in January 1968.

 The Student after Dropping Out

-The Student magazine was a means of providing an alternative to the publications and school magazines of the time, which Richard considered uninspiring and stale.
-In his own words, “There is no point in starting your own business unless you do it out of a sense of frustration.”
+The Student magazine provided an alternative to the publications and school magazines of the time, which Richard considered uninspiring and stale.
+He says, “There is no point in starting your own business unless you do it out of frustration.”

 The Student magazine became a way to give young people a voice and challenge the perceptions of youth culture.
-Readers were intellectually absorbed into a variety of topics including music, pop culture, the Vietnam and Biafra wars, and other various issues still unaddressed and relevant today.
-As written in the first editorial dated to 1968: “We want STUDENT to develop as a platform for all shades of opinion, all beliefs, and ideas.
-In the last few years, there has been more widespread interest in the student age group than ever before.
+Readers were intellectually absorbed in various topics, including music, pop culture, the Vietnam and Biafran wars, and other unaddressed and relevant issues today.
+As written in the first editorial dated 1968: “We want STUDENT to develop as a platform for all shades of opinion, all beliefs, and ideas.
+In the last few years, there has been more widespread interest in the student age group than ever.
 But this interest has been confined to such mundane topics as clothes, morals, music, and hair… We plan to be a vehicle for intelligent comment and protest.”

 Peter Blake Interview

 The magazine expanded with several prominent people giving interviews.
-Peter Blake, the famous designer of The Beatles’ Sergeant Pepper album cover drew a picture for the first edition and gave an eye-catching interview beginning with: “A very pretty girl with no clothes on is a marvelous subject and one I’m particularly interested in.
+Peter Blake, the famous designer of The Beatles’ Sergeant Pepper album cover, drew a picture for the first edition and gave an eye-catching interview beginning with: “A very pretty girl with no clothes on is a marvelous subject and one I’m particularly interested in.
 It is one of those things, along with perspective and anatomy, which teaches you how to draw.”
-Soon after, prominent figures like Mick Jagger and John Lennon gave interviews to Student.
+Soon after, prominent figures like Mick Jagger and John Lennon gave interviews to the Student magazine.

 John Lennon Interview

 The Lennon interview was supposed to be their biggest one.
-There were plans to print 100,000 copies of the magazine, being their largest print to run.
+There were plans to print 100,000 copies of the magazine, their largest print.
 John Lennon (October 09, 1940 – December 08, 1980) even agreed to provide the magazine with an original unreleased recording of a song that they wanted to distribute with the print.

-Three weeks after the interview, Student magazine had not yet heard from Lennon, and there was no record anywhere in sight.
-The plans for this particular issue put Student on the brink of bankruptcy.
+Three weeks after the interview, Student magazine had not heard from Lennon, and there was no record anywhere.
+The plans for this particular issue put the Student magazine on the brink of bankruptcy.
 Richard had to live up to his promises.
-In desperation, he chose to contact a lawyer who wrote to Derek, the press officer of The Beatles threatening to sue their company (Apple) for breach of promise.
-It wasn’t a good time to pressure the Lennons with lawsuits as John had his troubles after being busted for possession of cannabis, and Yoko had recently lost an unborn baby.
+In desperation, he contacted a lawyer who wrote to Derek, the press officer of The Beatles, threatening to sue their company (Apple) for breach of promise.
+It wasn’t a good time to pressure the Lennons with lawsuits, as John had troubles after being busted for possession of cannabis, and Yoko had recently lost an unborn baby.

 The Birth of Virgin Business

-The Student magazine began expanding after the Lennon interview, attracting the attention of big media outlets.
+The Student magazine began expanding after the Lennon interview, attracting the attention of prominent media outlets.
 At the same time, it was going downhill.
-More and more people became involved in Student and the basement where they ran it, started looking more like a squat.
+More and more people became involved in Student, and the basement where they ran started looking more like a squat.
 Nobody was making money out of it.
 To make matters worse, Richard’s partner Johnny had to leave to finish his studies, leaving Student vulnerable to failure.

 Student Advisory Centre

-Richard thought about the ways he could expand the magazine and set up the Student Advisory Centre to speak to students who had personal problems that they were too shy to admit.
+Richard thought about expanding the magazine and setting up the Student Advisory Centre to speak to students who had personal problems that they were too shy to admit.
 People called and talked about unwanted pregnancies, being gay, running away from home, and suicidal tendencies.
 Richard created a list of medical professionals to whom he would refer these troubled people.

 Virgin Mail Order

-Richard Branson noticed one recurring detail that was a huge part of every Student gathering – music.
+Richard Branson noticed one recurring detail that was a massive part of every Student gathering – music.
 The revolutionary dreams of young generations changing the world, the politics, the anarchy, all of it fascinated him.
-What he also noticed is that if people were to choose between buying the new Bob Dylan record or buying food, they would go for Dylan.
+He also noticed that if people were to choose between buying the new Bob Dylan record or buying food, they would go for Dylan.

 Richard thought of a way he could make records more affordable.
 There was a restrictive marketing agreement that limited discounting.
-This agreement between manufacturers and wholesalers or retailers mainly constituted that products could not sell below a specified price.
-“High Street” outlets had to sell higher priced records if there was any hope of making a profit, which must have been inspiringly frustrating for Richard.
+This agreement between manufacturers, wholesalers, or retailers mainly constituted that products could not be sold below a specified price.
+“High Street” outlets had to sell higher-priced records if there was any hope of making a profit, which must have been inspiringly frustrating for Richard.

 Richard Branson thought about selling cheap mail-order records through the magazine.
-To do so, they needed a new name that would appeal to a broader audience, not only students.
+They needed a new name to appeal to a broader audience, not just students.
 “Slipped Disc” was one of the favorites until one of the girls suggested “Virgin,” as they were all complete virgins at business.
 They decided to keep it.

 Starting your own business isn't just a job - it's a way of life. – Richard Branson Click To Tweet

 The idea was in bloom.
-Richard tried selling Student to focus more on the Virgin Mail Order but to no success.
-The only company that wanted to buy it were put off by Richards seemingly utopian plans to set up a student bank, open some student nightclubs and perhaps even create a student airline.
-Student magazine died quietly in 1970, as the Virgin Mail Order took its place.
+However, Richard failed to increase magazine sales even with the Virgin Mail Order business idea.
+The only company that wanted to buy it was put off by Richards’s seemingly utopian plans to set up a student bank, open some student nightclubs, and perhaps even create a student airline.
+The Student magazine died quietly in 1970, as the Virgin Mail Order took its place.

 Virgin Records Shop

-In January 1971, Post Office workers went on strike causing the Virgin mail-order business to almost collapse.
+In January 1971, Post Office workers went on strike, causing the Virgin mail-order business to almost collapse.
 Richard and Nik decided to open a physical shop to save the company.
 The Virgin Records store was to be like an extension of Student.
-They conceived it as a place where people could socialize and listen to records together, get absorbed into the music they were going to buy.
+They conceived it as a place where people could socialize and listen to records together and get absorbed into the music they would buy.

-Before settling on a location for the store, they spent a morning counting people walking up and down Oxford street in comparison to Kensington High Street.
-They settled on Oxford street, which had a shoe shop with an empty first floor.
+Before settling on a location for the store, they spent a morning counting people walking up and down Oxford Street compared to Kensington High Street.
+They settled on Oxford Street, which had an empty first-floor shoe shop.

-When Mr. Alachouzos, the owner of the shoe shop, heard that they wanted to set up a record shop, his first reaction was: “You’ll never pay the rent.”
+When Mr. Alachouzos, the shoe shop owner, heard they wanted to set up a record shop, his first reaction was: “You’ll never pay the rent.”
 However, they convinced him by saying that their record store would attract lots of people past his window and they would buy his shoes.
 Mr. Alachouzos allowed them to occupy the space without paying rent until someone who wanted to buy it came along.
-It was just a waste of space after all.
+It was just a waste of space, after all.

-After making the deal, they promptly outfitted the place, setting up shelves, cushions on the floor, carrying old sofas up to the stairs and spawning a cash register.
+After making the deal, they promptly outfitted the place, setting up shelves and cushions on the floor, carrying old sofas up the stairs, and spawning a cash register.
 Virgin Records was now ready for business.

-Richard and Nik spent a Sunday handing out leaflets on Oxford street inviting people to buy their cut-price records.
-On Monday, there was a hundred meter queue outside the shop.
-In the evening, Richard took the large bag of money to the bank.
+Richard and Nik spent a Sunday handing out leaflets on Oxford Street inviting people to buy their cut-price records.
+On Monday, there was a hundred-meter queue outside the shop.
+In the evening, Richard took the large money bag to the bank.
 “How’s business?”
-Richard asked Mr. Alachouzos who was lingering outside the store.
+Richard asked Mr. Alachouzos, who was lingering outside the store.
 “Fine,” he said.
 “Couldn’t be better.”

 The Virgin store grew steadily.
-Richard and Nick created a welcome atmosphere at the shop, offering the customers headphones and copies of the NME and Melody Maker, even free coffee.
+Richard and Nick created a welcoming atmosphere at the shop, offering the customers headphones, copies of the NME and Melody Maker, and even free coffee.
 Word spread, and customers returned.
-The store began developing a loyal customer base, as people felt that buying records at Virgin was in a way more authentic than going to a big commercial store.
+The store began developing a loyal customer base, as people felt buying records at Virgin was more authentic than going to a significant commercial store.

 The Manor Studio

-Richard’s motivation behind creating a recording studio was the same as his motivation for Student and Virgin.
-He knew that making records at a city studio in 1971 had many disadvantages.
+Richard’s motivation behind creating a recording studio was similar to Student and Virgin’s.
+He knew making records at a city studio in 1971 had many disadvantages.
 Conditions at city studios were too formal and unsuitable for rock’n’roll bands.
 The schedule was very tight, and sessions typically lasted three hours.
-Bands often had to record right after having breakfast, and Richard thought the idea of The Rolling Stones just finishing up their cornflakes before going in to record ‘Brown Sugar’ was ridiculous.
+Bands often had to record right after breakfast, and Richard thought the idea of The Rolling Stones finishing up their cornflakes before going in to record ‘Brown Sugar’ was ridiculous.

 Tubular Bells

-The Manor Studio was the first residential recording studio in Britain, moving album-making out of the populous cities and placing it in the countryside.
-Virgin welcomed developing artists to their studio as well as established bands.
-Richard initially had no plans to go into the record business, but all of that changed when Mike Oldfield showed him a demo tape of his music.
-Richard loved the tape and took it to several records labels none of whom would release it, so he formed Virgin Records.
+The Manor Studio was Britain’s first residential recording studio, moving album-making out of the populous cities and placing it in the countryside.
+Virgin welcomed developing artists to their studios as well as established bands.
+Richard initially had no plans to go into the record business, but all that changed when Mike Oldfield showed him a demo tape of his music.
+Richard loved the tape and took it to several record labels, none of whom would release it, so he formed Virgin Records.

 The 1973 album by then-unknown teenage multi-instrumentalist Mike Oldfield entitled Tubular Bells (1973) sold millions.
 Oldfield helped secure the Manor’s place in rock history when Tubular Bells became a best-selling and chart-topping album.